 There are many ways to gather the information you want to determine what worked and what didn’t in your project.
 Here are some examples.

 - Gap Analysis.
-This method of assessing how a plan differed from the actual application is always a powerful tool to see what benchmarks you met, and which you didn’t.
+Gap analysis is the method of assessing how a plan differed from the actual application, and is always a powerful tool to see what benchmarks you met, and which you didn’t.
 You can start with your project charter and see how closely you adhered to your objectives.
 Look at your deliverables.
 Are they at a quality level you expected?
 When there are gaps discovered, figure out how they can be closed.

 - Project Goals.
 Simply put, did you achieve the goals of your project?
 Are your deliverables functioning as planned?
 What was the error rate of the project?
 Can the deliverables adjust to changes in the market?
 How well-trained and supported are end-users?
 What controls and systems are in place and are they working?
 Are problems being addressed?
 Did you planned goal align with your result?